Kentlands Veterinary Hospital

 • Death

 Daffodils and Tulips: Poisonous to cats and dogs.
-The bulb of both flower is the most toxic part.
+The bulb of both flowers is the most toxic part.
 Common signs to watch for are:

 • Vomiting or diarrhea